k1915361/2024-Nov-frontend-nextjs/README.md

 ### 2025

-[ ] save the new model or the dataset after an action.
+[ ] actions database: save the new dataset after an action.
-[ ] actions database: new dataset/model saved in file system.
+[ ] new dataset/model saved in file system after an action.
 [ ] Integrate models and dataset action scripts.
 [ ] Make video demo and send to Team of the update at 26th Feb.